Dr. William Woodworth

 Also during her time in Las Vegas, Jennifer studied and performed Middle Eastern Dance for 10 years.
 During that time she studied under the direction of Ashtalea in the dance troupe “Ah Ya Helu” and also performed in the independent troupe “Stardust”.
 Performance venues included local and regional events, conferences, and a small stint at the Tropicana.

-James Fisher, Bailey Stines
+Joshua Finch, Bailey Stines

 Graduate Teaching Assistants